Information-Theoretic Privacy in Distributed Average Consensus: Notation and Preliminaries

-\subsection{Problem Formulation}
+\subsection{\bfseries Problem Formulation}

-We consider a network of $n$ agents where the communication network between agents is represented by an undirected, simple graph~$\G=\{\V, \E\}$; that is, agents $i$ and $j$ have a direct communication link between them iff $\{i, j\} \in \E$.
-The communication channel between two nodes is assumed to be both private and authentic; equivalently, in our adversarial model we do not consider an adversary who can eavesdrop on communications between honest agents, or tamper with their communication.
+We consider a network of $n$ agents where the communication network between agents is represented by an undirected, simple graph~$\G=\{\V, \E\}$; that is, agents $i$ and $j$ have a direct communication link between them if and only if $\{i, j\} \in \E$. \\